-And how have workers reacted to the technological increase in products and equipment itself?
+And how have workers reacted to the technological growth in products and equipment itself?

 In this field, we can say that we felt a good capacity to adapt to new processes and technologies, and in some cases, there even was a great interest in these evolutions.

-What are the excellence goals of the products that you manufacture?
+What are the excellence goals of the products you manufacture?

 These tools have proved to be fundamental for monitoring the needs and meeting the expectations of our customers.
-Veneporte B2B platform is a digital tool, where our customers can check stocks, place orders, consult the purchase history and have access to information.
+Veneporte B2B platform is a digital tool, where our customers can check stocks, place orders, consult purchases history, and have access to information.